Clarisse Garcia

-Clarisse Garcia (born December 18, 1984) is an American basketball coach who is currently the head coach of the women's basketball team at Charleston Southern University.
+Clarisse Garcia (born December 18, 1984) is an American basketball coach who recently was the head coach of the women's basketball team at Charleston Southern University.

 Playing career

 Garcia played basketball at Villanova from 2003 to 2007, where she was a walk-on player.
 During her time at Villanova, she was a three-time member of the dean's list, as well as a three-time Big East All-Academic member.

 Coaching career

 Garcia began her coaching career as a graduate assistant at Seton Hill University in Pennsylvania, before moving on to Stetson in 2009 as an assistant coach.

 Garcia was named the head coach at Palm Beach Atlantic University, a Division II school in Florida in May 2010.
 She compiled a 15–39 record in two seasons before she stepped down to take an assistant coaching position at Alabama in 2012.
 She spent one season at Alabama before joining Wake Forest as an assistant.
 She was also an assistant coach at Auburn from 2016 to 2021.

 Garcia was named the head coach at Charleston Southern on May 3, 2021.